HakkanShah/ReelXtract/README.md

-# ReelXtract – Instagram Reel Downloader
+# ReelXtract – Instagram Reels Downloader

 ReelXtract is a simple and fast tool to download Instagram Reels instantly.
 Just paste the Reel URL, click download, and save the video with a sleek Instagram-themed UI.